react-native-image-picker/react-native-image-picker/README.md

 # react-native-image-picker
-A React Native module that allows you to use the native UIImagePickerController UI to either select a photo from the device library or directly from the camera, like so:
+A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera, like so:

 ### iOS
 ** Requires iOS 8 or higher